-Both phases will contain a wide range of affordable units and market rate units.
 Both phases will have a minumum affordability period of 30 years.
-Additionally, both phases of 38Ten will provide a substantial amount of first floor 3 bedroom units designed for families with children.
+Additionally, both phases of University Park will provide a substantial amount of first floor 3 bedroom units designed for families with children.
 A full breakdown of unit types and AMI set asides is provided in section "H".
 Both phases will contain units targeting a mixture of vulnerable populations including persons with disabilities, veterans, and persons who are formerly homeless or housing insecure.
 Onsite supportive services will be provided by LSS, Middleton Outreach Ministry (MOM) and Dane County Veterans Service Office (CVSO).
 A full breakdown of units and targeted demographics is provided in section "E"